Sorrow’s Ruin by Blaise Wigglesworth

 Time to Adventure!

-Once you’ve accepted the woman’s terms it is time to get busy.
+Once you’ve accepted the woman’s terms, time to get busy.
 You have several options regarding the gathering of intelligence but it should be noted that it is raining so if you’re relying on any Survival skills to track the kidnappers then you might want to get a move on.
 However, there may also be benefit in interviewing the locals for information as well.
 Or both!
 Blaise does a wonderful job of presenting information for various DC levels.
 You may try persuasion.
 Or even intimidation.
 Fail a check and the information you get may seem helpful.
 But if you roll well then the details are even more forthcoming.
 Unless you’re meta-gaming, your PC will likely never know the difference.

 You will also find ample opportunity to employ strategies and tactics for a small siege in your efforts to recover Brother Drander.
 After all, while we enjoy roleplaying, D&D is all about champions engaging in battle at its heart, right?
 This is where the plot thickens and you find yourself right in the middle of something even more sinister than just your average ol’ kidnapping.
 Brother Drander may not have been the true target.
 He was just in the way of the true target of the servants of Loviatar: the tiefling, Sorrow.
 Brother Drander will ask you (if you save him) to escort him back to Secomber to make preparations to save Sorrow.
 He believes that Ilmater had a hand in sending you to his rescue.
 And you wouldn’t defy fate, would you?